dspinellis/latex-advice/README.md

 * Use the new local font style commands
   (e.g. `\texttt{}`, `\textsc{}`, or `\textbf{}`) rather than the old switches (e.g. `{\tt }`, `{\sc }`, `{\bf }`)
+* Run one or more of the LaTeX linters [LaCheck](https://ctan.org/pkg/lacheck) (with the `lacheck` command) and [ChkTeX](https://www.nongnu.org/chktex/) (with the `chktex` command) on your document to find and fix typesetting errors.
+  These check documents for certain LaTeX anti-patterns, such as the use of `...` instead of the typographically correct `\dots` or other such violations.
+  Users can define their own rules, too, for example to enforce consistency in the spelling of certain phrases.
+  Now it is up to you to create ChkTeX rules to enforce the guidelines in this document.
+  If you do, please share them.

 * To obtain a PDF document with the widely available Times/Helvetica/Courier font set, rather than the LaTeX, less widely used, Computer Modern fonts, use the following packages.